Morgan Earp: Burial

 After his death, Morgan was laid out in a blue suit belonging to Doc Holliday.
 The family held his funeral in the Cosmopolitan Hotel.
 Wyatt learned that Frank Stilwell and others were waiting for them in Tucson, and assembled several deputies who guarded Virgil, Maddie, Ally and James.
 The Earps took Morgan's body by wagon the next day to Benson, where they hired a wagon to get to the New Mexico and Arizona railroad station in Contention.
 From Contention, they caught a train to Tucson.

 While waiting for the next train in Tucson, they saw Stilwell apparently lying in wait and killed him.
 From Tucson, James accompanied Virgil, Maddie, Ally and Morgan's body to Colton, California where Morgan's wife and parents were waiting.
 Morgan was first buried in the old city cemetery of Colton, near Mount Slover.
 When the cemetery was moved in 1892, Morgan's body was reburied in the Hermosa Cemetery in Colton.

 Aftermath

-While Wyatt and James were traveling to Contention with Morgan's body, Coroner Dr. D. M. Mathew organized a Coroner's Jury to conduct an inquest into Morgan's death.